Nogard-YT/Mace_3D_RP_Java/README.md

 ![Mace](https://github.com/Nogard-YT/repo/blob/main/Mace_3D_RP_Java/images/screenshot.png)

 ## Why is it not 3D by default?
 There undoubtedly are some technical constraints, which might have led Mojang to make the Mace a 2D item instead of creating a 3D model for it.
 One of these might be the player swiping animation on Bedrock, as it requires changes in player animation files to make it look like an actual weapon.
-Another could be an enchantment layer material and render controller for attachables.
 But mainly, I believe it's because all the weapons in Minecraft have always been 2D, so it wouldn't make much sense to make the new weapon 3D.
 And I do agree with Mojang on this.
 Despite that, I personally find it look way better when it's 3D, and I'm sure that many players will agree with me as well.

 ![Mace](https://github.com/Nogard-YT/repo/blob/main/Mace_3D_RP_Java/images/2d_to_3d.png)